 Look up a customer's order in your Shopify store.

-It also doesn’t learn from your company’s past support tickets or internal documents in a way that lets it solve problems on its own.
-A support agent can use Perplexity to look up an answer, but they still have to copy and paste that answer into the helpdesk and do every other step by hand.
+It also doesn't learn from your company's past support tickets or internal docs in a way that lets it solve problems on its own.
+A support agent can use Perplexity to look something up, but they still have to copy-paste that answer into the helpdesk and do every other step by hand.
+That's the gap a real AI for support ticket triage is built to close.

 The hidden costs of a tool that can change on you

-Beyond what the tool can and can’t do, there are some business risks to think about, especially when it comes to consistency.
+Beyond what the tool can and can't do, there are business risks worth thinking about, especially around consistency.

 How usage limits and platform changes affect your team

-Some users have mentioned that Perplexity’s features and limits can change without much warning.
-For one person, that might be a minor inconvenience.
-But for a business that has built a process around a tool, it can bring everything to a halt.
-If the query limits or available models suddenly change, your team’s productivity can just stop.
+Some users have noted that Perplexity's features and limits can change without much warning.
+For one person, that's a minor annoyance.
+For a business that built a process around the tool, it can bring things to a halt.
+If query limits or available models shift suddenly, your team's productivity can stall with them.

-For a busy support team, a daily cap of "300+ Pro queries" can disappear faster than you’d think.
-Once you hit that limit, your team is stuck until the cap resets.
-That’s just not going to work for a function that needs to be running all the time.
+For a busy support team, weekly Pro Search caps can disappear faster than you'd think.
+Once you hit a limit, your team is stuck until it resets, and that's not going to work for a function that needs to run all the time.

 The need for predictable performance and pricing

-When you’re automating any part of your business, especially something like customer support, you have to be able to predict your costs and your return on investment.
-Pricing models that charge you for every resolution or have API costs that go up and down make this almost impossible.
-A busy month could leave you with a surprisingly high bill.
+When you automate any part of your business, especially something like customer support, you have to predict your costs and your return.
+Pricing models that charge for every resolution or have API costs that bounce around make that almost impossible.
+A busy month can leave you with a surprisingly high bill.

-A much more stable model for a business is one with predictable pricing tiers based on features, not one that penalizes you for being successful and handling more customer requests.
-You need things to be steady, both in how the tool works and how much it costs.
+A more stable model for a business is one with predictable pricing that doesn't penalise you for being successful and handling more requests.
+You need steadiness, both in how the tool works and in what it costs, which is the same reason buyers compare AI agent vs human agent cost before committing.

 A better alternative: AI that fits into your workflow

-This gets to the core difference between finding answers and actually getting work done.
+This gets to the core difference between finding answers and getting work done.

 You need AI that takes action, not just answers

 Perplexity is great for finding information.
-But what businesses really need is AI that does things.
-That means routing tickets, applying the right macros, updating customer information, and connecting to your other systems.
-This is the gap between a helpful AI tool and a true AI agent that can handle tasks on its own.
+But what businesses really need is AI that does things: routing tickets, applying the right macros, updating customer records, and connecting to the rest of your stack.
+This is the gap between a helpful research tool and a true AI agent that handles tasks on its own.

 How eesel AI automates support without switching tools

-This is exactly why platforms like eesel AI exist. eesel AI was built to plug directly into the tools you already use and automate entire support workflows, filling the gaps that research-first tools leave open.
+This is exactly why platforms like eesel AI exist. eesel was built to plug directly into the tools you already use and automate entire support workflows, filling the gaps a research-first tool leaves open.

 Here's how it's different: